 Morning transfer to Transylvania via Snagov Monastery, where Vlad the Impaler was assassinated and discovered by monks who recovered his headless body.
 Cross the bridge over to the island on which the monastery is located and visit the tomb where Dracula was buried.
 Afterwards, visit the infamous Bran Castle, where Vlad the Impaler was thought to have stayed, and then on to the medieval town of Brasov for an evening of rest and relaxation in Transylvania,

 Morning visit to Rasnov Fortress near Brasov to explore the crumbling ruins built by the Teutonic Knights in Transylvania which was once owned by Dracula’s grandfather, Mircea the Old.
 Afterwards, transfer to the medieval citadel of Sighisoara, the birthplace of Vlad the Impaler, where you can climb the old Clock Tower and walk up the Covered Staircase to the ancient Church on the Hill and wander through the cemetery.
 Spend the night in boutique accommodation just across Sighisoara’s main square where the young Dracula was born.

-*Please note that during the cusp season (April-May and November), you will be travelling to Sibiu for the night.
+*Please note that from November 1st through to June 1st you will be travelling to Sibiu for the night.